CALL FOR APPLICATIONS: Advanced Study Groups 2020 – 2021

-The members of the group are to be employed by Lund University during the ASG’s period of activity.
-Doctoral students, within the framework of their research studies, are also welcome to take part in the group, on condition that their participation is approved by the head of department and their supervisor/s.
+The members of the group have to be employed by Lund University during the ASG’s period of activity.
+Within the framework of their research studies, doctoral students may take part in the group on condition that their participation is approved by their respective heads of department and supervisor/s.

-The group holds its meetings, seminars and workshops at the Institute, once per month or more during the period from September to May.
-The group has free access to the Pufendorf IAS premises for its activities and has access to funding to enable it to invite lecturers, hold seminars and workshops, etc. The main aim of the group’s work is to develop its knowledge with a view to the future.
+The group holds its meetings, seminars and workshops at the institute, once per month or more during the period from September to May.
+The group has free access to the Pufendorf IAS premises and funds for inviting guests, holding seminars and workshops, etc. The main objective is for the group to develop collective knowledge for a prospective future.
 External research communication may be an outcome, but is not a requirement.

-The Institute will contribute a maximum of SEK 100 000 towards the costs associated with seminars, travel for external participants, etc. Groups can use the grant to remunerate visiting speakers, but are not to use it to cover salary costs.
+The institute will contribute a maximum of SEK 100 000 towards the costs associated with seminars, travel for external participants, etc. Groups can use funds to remunerate visiting speakers, but cannot use them to cover any salary costs.

-The awarded grant is a cost framework which can be used during the two semesters at the Institute.
+The awarded grant is a cost framework which can be used during the two semesters at the institute.
 The money is not disbursed to the group as its own funding.
-At the end of the assigned period, i.e. the last day of the spring semester 2020, access to the funding within the cost framework will cease.
+At the end of the assigned period, i.e. the last day of the spring semester 2021, access to the funding within the cost framework will cease.

-The Institute’s activities presume participation and attendance.
-The research groups’ meetings and seminars are to be held in the building.
-The work should conclude with a forward-looking activity emphasising further studies.
-The group’s synthesis activity may vary in form, resulting in a research application, a film, a podcast, a book publication or a minor conference, for example.
+The institute’s activities presume participation and attendance.
+The research groups’ meetings and seminars are to be held in the house.
+The ASG should be concluded with a forward-looking activity emphasising further studies.
+The group’s synthesis activity may vary in form, it may result in a research application, a film, a podcast, a book publication or a minor conference, for example.

-A report describing the group’s activities is to be submitted to the Institute on conclusion of the work.
-The report is to include a brief summary of the group’s meetings and events, as well as a list of invited speakers and future plans.
-The participants also undertake to participate in the surveys that form the basis for the development of the Institute’s activities.
+A report describing the group’s activities is to be submitted to the institute on conclusion of the ASG.
+The report is to include a brief summary of the group’s meetings and events, a list of invited speakers and future plans.
+The participants also undertake to participate in the surveys that form the basis for the development of the institute’s activities.

-The proposal can be written either in Swedish or English and is to include a description of the research problem that the group intends to work on, a presentation of the members of the proposed group, and a plan for the intended structure of the work.
+The proposal may be written either in Swedish or English and is to include a description of the research problem to be addressed, a presentation of the members of the proposed group, and a plan for how the members intend to structure their work together.
 In an attached budget, the costs of seminars and lectures by invited speakers can be estimated.
 In summary, we wish to receive: